Atraya21/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

  ![AMPLIFY Central control plane](/Images/central/Transactions.png)

-## Toggling the traceability agent
+## Toggling the Traceability agent

 After deploying the `apicentral-hybrid` helm chart to your Kubernetes cluster, you can see the ALS Traceability agent running.
 The service is called `apic-hybrid-als`.
 During the step [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli), we were able to select the mode for the ALS agent.
 If you want to switch the mode please follow the procedure below.